 In my book, “Telling Hands,” I share about how my grandfather used to sing “Blowing in the Wind” to me sometimes.
 As I got older, he would ask me to write down the song lyrics for him.
 I did that several times throughout my life, as did other members of my family.
 After his passing, I was looking in the trunk of my car, and found an old notebook with those song lyrics hand-written inside it.
 It was almost as if my Paw Paw was smiling at me from beyond the grave.

-So, last night I was escorted by my old man to the concert held at the Montgomery Performing Arts Centre.
+So, last night I went to the concert held at the Montgomery Performing Arts Centre.
 I had seen Bob before at a street concert in Birmingham.
 I recall standing on the hot asphalt, not really enjoying myself that much, standing shoulder to shoulder with so many people.
 But, the MPAC was cool and clean.
 Our seats were mid-ways back of the sold out theatre, occupied by the fairly intimate 1,800 fans.

 When approaching the merchandise table, I spotted one of the ladies shirts.
 It had a pretty bird made out of lyrics to the familiar song “Blowing in the Wind” on it.
 The man behind the table informed me that it was the very first time that shirt had ever been offered, like I needed more reasons to purchase the beautiful tee, that felt as if it was designed just for me.